alyssahusna44/fyp-skillswap-app/README.md

-# UniKL TutorFind – Final Year Project by Alyssa & Azwin
+# UniKL Skillswap – Final Year Project by Alyssa & Azwin

-**UniKL TutorFind** is an app developed as a Final Year Project for Universiti Kuala Lumpur.
+**UniKL SkillSwap** is an app developed as a Final Year Project for Universiti Kuala Lumpur.
 We plan so that the app enables users to exchange skills by matching learners with tutors and communicating via in-app chat.

 ## Tech Stack